benjaminfoo/MavenBigPicture/README.md

 This is an overview of the features that the build management software Apache Maven (3.x) offers.
 I created this over the last half year in order to fill in those documentation gaps which a lot of my co-workers had to struggle with while getting started with maven.
 The original file was created with the well known mindmapping tool "free mind".

 P.S.: The most of the content is copied straight from the internet, but I've referenced those sources as shortcuts within the map.
 It's a collaboration from sites like Stackoverflow, the Apache Maven wiki and the places google led me into.

+P.S.S.: It would be great if someone could beautify this black and white mindmap into something eyecandy and nice to look at picture - at least some tipps on how to accomplish it were pretty great.

 Overview
 ===============